-A recovery time objective (RTO) is a great tool for disaster recovery planning.
-It is most useful in helping you understand the kind of recovery strategies and technologies you need in place to successfully recover from a disaster.
+A recovery time objective (RTO) is a critical tool for disaster recovery planning.
+It helps you understand the kind of recovery strategies and technologies you need to have in place to successfully recover from a disaster.

 Just What Is RTO Anyway?

-When a disaster strikes, it takes one or more of your systems down.
-And unless you have a mirrored, geographically diverse infrastructure, you’re going to suffer some downtime until things can be resolved.
-And obviously, downtime is bad.
-It can cost you money, but it can also tarnish your reputation, waste employee time, or affect you in a variety of other ways.
+When a disaster strikes, it may take one or more of your systems down.
+Even with a mirrored, geographically diverse infrastructure, you’re going to suffer some downtime until things can be resolved.
+And, obviously, downtime is bad.

 That’s where RTO comes in.
 Determining RTO involves understanding all the ways downtime can affect you, which helps you understand how much downtime you can tolerate.
-Of course, you don’t want any downtime, but that may not be realistic, so it’s important to understand how much you can take.
+Of course, no one wants any downtime, but that may not be realistic for many organizations so it’s important to understand how much you can take.

-Once you have an RTO, you’re in a position to make some informed decisions about your disaster recovery plan.
-For example, if you determine that you can really only handle a single hour of downtime, then you probably need to invest in disaster recovery technology that makes that possible, something using virtualization, for example.
+Once you have established your RTO, you’re in a position to make more informed decisions about your disaster recovery plan.
+For example, if you determine that you can really only handle a single hour of downtime, then you should invest in disaster recovery technology that makes that possible.
+Virtualization is one way to do so.

 So how do you determine an RTO?